matt-lindsay/rtf-parser/README.md

 Reminders 1 and 2 are processed the same providing the field layout in the templates is the same.

+## Applied to all templates

+- Run two comma removal processes.
+- Divide the Summons court costs field in two.

 ## Reminder 1

 - Remove form feed character at the start of the file.